lovenets/CS-notebook/leetcode/Top Interview Questions.md

 			lives := 0
 			for _, d := range dir {
 				if x, y := i+d[0], j+d[1]; x >= 0 && x < rows && y >= 0 && y < cols {
-                    // Get the 1st bit
+                    // Get the lower bit
-                    // If 1st bit is 1, this cell is currently live lives += board[x][y] & 1
+                    // If lower bit is 1, this cell is currently live lives += board[x][y] & 1
 				}
 			}
-            // The 2nd bit by default is 0
+            // The higher bit by default is 0
-            // so we only need to consider when the 2nd bit will become 1 if board[i][j] == 0 && lives == 3 {
+            // so we only need to consider when the higher bit will become 1 if board[i][j] == 0 && lives == 3 {
                 // dead -> live
                 // 00 -> 10